Grampian Housing Association

 Aberdeenshire Housing Partnership

-Aberdeenshire Housing Partnership is committed to growth and to providing a range of high quality affordable housing.
+AHP is committed to growth and to providing a range of high quality affordable housing.

 Homehunt NES is a choice based letting system.
 This means instead of keeping a waiting list, properties are advertise and prospective tenants decide if they want to bid for them.